Creating A To Do List In WordPress

 - Administrators: Manage Options

-Note: When using the Master list type non-administrators should only be permitted to view and complete items, otherwise they will have the ability to edit the Master list.
+Note: When using the Master list type non-admin users should only be authorized to view and complete items, otherwise they will have the ability to edit the Master list.

 View To-Do List

-Here you can allow the selected capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.
+This setting permits the chosen capability to view items in the dashboard widget and on the To-Do List page under the ‘Tools’ section.

 Complete To-Do Item Capability